Chemical Hygiene Plan

 - Notify supervisors and ROHP of chemical sensitivities or allergies.

 - Always read the SDS and label before using a chemical.

 - Make others aware of special hazards associated with your work.

-- Use appropriate ventilation (e.g., fume hood) when working with hazardous chemicals.
+- Use appropriate ventilation (e.g., fume hood or local exhaust ventilation) when working with hazardous chemicals.

 - Become familiar with the location and use of emergency equipment and facilities, such as:

 - fire alarm pull stations;

 - Never eat, drink, smoke, chew gum, apply cosmetics, or manipulate contact lenses in the laboratory.
 Contact lenses may be prohibited in certain chemical laboratories, as indicated in laboratory-specific SOPs.

 - Food, beverages, cups, and other drinking and eating utensils should not be stored in areas where hazardous chemicals are used or stored.

 - Pipetting should never be done by mouth.